Logo Dark

 Step 6: Create the Frontend Using Nuxt.js

-The next process that you should follow is developing the front-end of the user interface of your e-commerce store.
+The next process that you should follow is to develop the front end of the user interface for your e-commerce store.

 Create Vue.js Components